- Undergraduate Information

 MAJOR IN AMERICAN STUDIES

-At least 12 of these 21 hours must be fulfilled by courses offered by the Department of American Studies.
-Courses from other departments or programs will only be considered for credit towards the American Studies major if they are not being counted toward another major or minor.
+In addition, majors take 21 credit hours of American Studies electives.
+With the faculty mentor's advance approval, 9 of those 21 credits may be selected from relevant courses offered by other departments or programs.
+However, courses from other departments or programs will only be considered for credit toward the American Studies major if they are not also being counted toward another major or minor.

-An internship is treated like a 3-credit course, requiring a minimum of 50 hours per each credit, or 10 hours per week.
-All internships will be designed in close consultation with the department's internship advisor and participating organizations or institutions.
-The internship plan should be discussed and approved at least five months prior to the internship's start date.
-St. Louis is rich in important institutions in which American Studies students have held internships, including: the Art Museum, the Zoo, the Botanical Gardens, the History Museum, the Missouri Historical Society Research Center, the Circuit Court Records Project, the Pulitzer Foundation for the Arts, the International Institute, the Contemporary Art Museum, and the City Museum--just to name a few.
+An internship is a 3-credit course, which requires student work at a partner institution for a minimum of 50 hours per credit, or 10 hours per week.
+American Studies students have held internships at institutions like the Saint Louis Art Museum, the Saint Louis Zoo, the Missouri Botanical Gardens, the Missouri History Museum, the Circuit Court Records Project, the Pulitzer Foundation for the Arts, the International Institute, the Contemporary Art Museum, and the City Museum-just to name a few.

 The Capstone Project